pfg666/tcp-learner/README.md

 _TCP Adapter_ envelops _TCP Entity_, calls corresponding socket calls on it
 _TCP Entity_ your TCP stack

-#  Running #
+##  Running ##
 Now, get the TCP Adapter (SutAdapter/socketAdapter.c) and deploy it on the system you want to learn (for example your host).
 Compile it (with any Linux/Windows compiler) and use:

-`./socketAdapter -a addressOfNetworkAdapter -l portOfNetworkAdapter -p portUsedBySut`
+`./socketAdapter -a addressOfNetworkAdapter -l portOfNetworkAdapter -p portUsedByTCPEntity`

-This should get your TCP Adapter listening for upcoming
+This should get your TCP Adapter listening for network adapter connections, over which all socket strings are sent along with resets.